 $(\phi,\psi)$ will be called a \emph{harmful} structure.

 \begin{remark} We will see in Corollary~\ref{cor:weakHarmfulRiemann} that, on a Riemannian manifold, a real weakly harmful structure is necessarily harmful. \end{remark}

-Theorem~\ref{thm:restrictionSpace} and its timelike counterpart, Theorem~\ref{thm:restrictionTime}, show that any nondegenerate hypersurface inside an Einstein pseudo-Riemannian manifold $(Z,h)$ endowed with a Killing spinor inherits a \harmful structure.
-If $(Z,h)$ is not assumed to be Einstein, one obtains a weakly \harmful structure (see Corollary~\ref{cor:embeddingSpace} and Corollary~\ref{cor:embeddingTime}).
+Theorem~\ref{thm:restrictionSpace} and its time-like counterpart, Theorem~\ref{thm:restrictionTime}, show that any nondegenerate hypersurface inside an Einstein pseudo-Riemannian manifold $(Z,h)$ endowed with a Killing spinor inherits a harmful structure.
+If $(Z,h)$ is not assumed to be Einstein, one obtains a weakly harmful structure (see Corollary~\ref{cor:embeddingSpace} and Corollary~\ref{cor:embeddingTime}).

-Notice that for $\lambda=0$, $\psi$ satisfies an equation analogous to the generalized Killing spinor equation of \cite{Bar2005}, with a factor of $-i$ if one takes the normal to be timelike, rather than spacelike.
+Notice that for $\lambda=0$, $\psi$ satisfies an equation analogous to the generalized Killing spinor equation of \cite{Bar2005}, with a factor $-i$ if one takes the normal to be time-like, rather than space-like.